-- Slide a full air cylinder into the metal cylinder band from the top or bottom, secure the dovetail assembly on the back of the air cylinder into the slot in the back-frame.
-Connect the quick connect coupling nut to the cylinder. - Make sure there is a minimum of 4000 psi in the high-pressure air cylinder.
+- Slide a full air cylinder into the metal cylinder band.
+Tighten the latch wing to secure the cylinder.
+Connect the alarm bell coupling nut to cylinder and hand tighten. - Make sure the shut off button on the second stage is pushed in. - Make sure there is a minimum of 4000 psi in the high-pressure air cylinder.
 Open the cylinder valve fully to pressurize system, then close the cylinder valve and watch the harness pressure.
-If the needle drops more than 100 psi in 10 seconds, there is a leak.
+If the needle drops more than 100 psi in 10 seconds, there is a leak. - Open the cylinder valve fully to pressurize system. - Be sure you can see both the gauge needles and dial face clearly through the lens.
+Also be sure the gauge is not bent or damaged. - Verify that the difference between the regulator gauge and the gauge on the cylinder is no more than 450 psi.
+If the difference is more than 450 psi, try a different bottle before taking the SCBA out of service. - Leave PASS device motionless to check for three (3) stages of pre-alarm and final full alarm.

-- Open the cylinder valve fully to pressurize system. - Be sure you can see both gauge needles, one on the air cylinder and one on the control module.
-Also, be sure the gauge is not bent, damaged and in good working order. - Verify that the difference between the control module gauge and the gauge on the cylinder is no more than 450 psi.
-If the difference is more than 450 psi, try a different bottle before taking the SCBA out of service.
-(No more than 10% difference) - Leave PASS device motionless to check for three (3) stages of pre-alarm and final full alarm. - Open the by-pass knob fully.
+- Open the by-pass knob fully.
 Listen for air flow.
 Close the by-pass knob. - Bleed the main line slowly.
 Watch the pressure gauge and note when the audible alarm sounds.
-This should be at approximately 1575 psi. - Make sure the low air pressure warning on the control module is both visible and audible. - Inspect the harness gauge hose for any visible damage. - Check battery level on Control Module by pressing and holding green button until battery icon appears on screen. - When there are two (2) "bars" remaining the lithium-ion battery will need to be changed.
+This should be at approximately 1050 psi. - Make sure the low air pressure warning on PASS is visible and audible. - Inspect the harness gauge hose for any visible damage. - Check battery level on Control Module - Anything below 1/4 replace batteries.
+4- C cell batteries - Tag in to system. - Hold green button until 'TAG' appears in the display - While 'TAG' is displayed, position the ID tag within 2 inches of the control module. - Tag procedure is complete when 'OK' briefly appears within 2 seconds.